SheriAyn/ldd-disp/docs/source/user/user-guide.md

 classes relate to one another.*

 ## Display_Settings
 This is the main class for the Display Dictionary.
 It is required and is used to include display information in any label that includes one or more array-type objects.
-This class is repeated for each object that needs display information.
+This class is repeated for each object that needs display information and specifies how two of the dimensions of an Array object should be displayed in the vertical (line) and horizontal (sample) dimensions of a display device.

 *Give a schematic diagram or a list of the attributes in this class in order of appearance in label.
 Refer reader to Definitions section for complete definitions.*